2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in the Southwest Region

 The average amount in student loans that criminal justice majors at Grand Canyon University take out while working on their Bachelor's Degree is $30,229.
 The average monthly payment of a loan this size is about $213, assuming that the borrower is on a 10-year repayment plan.

-University of North Texas did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a bachelor’s degree.
-It came in at #8 on the list.
+With a ranking of #8, University of North Texas did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
 UNT is a fairly large public school located in the city of Denton.

 About 61% of the students majoring in criminal justice at the school are women while 39% are male.